GEORGIA FUTURE PROBLEM SOLVING PROGRAM, INC

 6. Develop an Action Plan for Implementing the Best Solution

 FPSPI is a nonprofit educational corporation administering creative problem solving activities for students in grades K-12.
-GA FPSP is one of thirty plus FPSPI Affiliate programs in the United States, Australia, Korea, Portugal, Malaysia, New Zealand, Singapore, and other countries around the world.
+GA FPSP is one of 30+ FPSPI Affiliate programs in the United States, Australia, Korea, Portugal, New Zealand, Singapore, and other countries around the world.
 Annually, over 250,000 students participate in FPS activities.

 Who can participate in Georgia?

-Georgia FPSP is open to all students in grades K-12 or equivalent school year levels.
-Individuals or teams participate in one of four divisions:
+Georgia FPSP competitions open to all students in grades 4-12 or equivalent school year levels.
+Individuals or teams participate in one of three divisions:

 Junior division – grades 4-6, Middle division – grades 7-9, Senior division – grades 10-12